-Dalhousie University in Truro, Nova Scotia, currently offers a Bachelor of Technology in Landscape Architecture.
-The program is in the process of accreditation.
-The Atlantic Provinces Association of Landscape Architects (APALA), in collaboration with LACF and other organizations, has established 2 scholarship awards for the Atlantic region.
+Dalhousie University in Truro, Nova Scotia is currently offering a Bachelor of Technology in Landscape Architecture.
+The program is currently undergoing accreditation.
+The Atlantic Provinces Association of Landscape Architects (APALA), in collaboration with LACF and other organizations, has established two scholarships for the Atlantic region.

 The Peter Klynstra Memorial Scholarship, established in collaboration with the Atlantic Provinces Association of Landscape Architects (APALA), was created to honour practitioner and teacher Peter Klynstra, and his significant contributions in the field of landscape architecture.
 The inaugural scholarship was awarded in 2014.